elementary-data/elementary/README.md

 </p>

+Our goal is to provide data teams **immediate visibility, detection of data issues, and impact analysis.**
+We focus on **simple effortless setup**, and integrations with the existing stack.

+Our first two modules:

-Elementary was built out of the need to **effortlessly and immediately gain visibility** into the data stack, starting with tracing the actual upstream & downstream dependencies in the data warehouse, without any implementation efforts, security risks or compromises on accuracy.
+* **Data lineage made simple, reliable, and automated** Tracing the actual upstream & downstream dependencies in the data warehouse, without any implementation efforts or security risks.

-**Data lineage made simple, reliable, and automated.**
+* **Detection of changes in source tables**
+Get Slack alerts on changes in your source tables, detect breaking changes and discover new data you can leverage.